sqz-xy/gad-sdk/docs_sphinx/source/longform/example_can_ws.rst

 Consult the `python-can library <https://python-can.readthedocs.io/en/stable/index.html>`_ and your device/vehicle's CAN documentation (see note below) on how to do this.

-	**A note about CAN message**
+	**A note about CAN messages**

-	If you are using an independent aiding device that uses CAN messages, you can refer to the device’s documentation for the message IDs.
+	If you are using an independent aiding device that produces CAN messages, you can refer to the device’s documentation for the message IDs.
 	However, if you are plugging into the CAN bus of a vehicle, it will be harder to identify the message ID you want.
 	If you are an OEM employee then you should have full access to all the message IDs your vehicle uses, but if you are not, then you can refer to these `open-source <https://en.wikipedia.org/wiki/OBD-II_PIDs>`_ lists that tell you some IDs to look out for.

 For the specfic vehicle used in this example, the wheel speed data transmitted by its CAN bus is in miles per hour and is a scalar, i.e. it does not give information on whether the motion is in the forwards or backwards direction.
 Therefore, the unsigned aiding frame is used for the GAD speed update.
-Furthermore, the data needs be converted into metres per second.
+Furthermore, the data needs to be converted into metres per second.

 Source code
 ***********